Benchmarks for JPEG2000 encoders on CPU and GPU

 Results for all modes will be published as soon as their implementations are ready.

 We don't hide anything concerning benchmarking procedures and achieved results.
-That's why all our users can always reproduce our benchmarks because we publish not only timing and performance - we supply full info about hardware, JPEG2000 parameters, test images and testing modes.
+Thus, everyone can always reproduce our benchmarks, because we publish not only timing and performance, we supply full info about hardware, JPEG2000 parameters, test images and testing modes.

 JPEG 2000 encoding benchmarks

 We've carried out time and performance measurements for JPEG2000 encoding for 24-bit images with 2K and 4K resolutions.
 All results don't include any host I/O latency (image loading to RAM from HDD/SSD and saving back) and we've also excluded host-to-device transfer time.
 We've done such an assumption to reproduce J2K encoder usage in our conventional image processing pipeline, when initial data reside in GPU memory.
 Results for GPU-based JPEG2000 encoding software also include Tier-2 time on CPU, because this stage in our implementation is performed on CPU.
-In the tables below one can find averaged results for the best series of 1000 measurements.
+In the tables below, you can find averaged measurements results for the best series of 1000 encoded frames.

 Hardware and software